 Click on the open rectangle at the top right.
 Now you’ll end up at the Google Maps website.
 From here you can walk this route with your phone in your hand.
 On the side screen (legend, left) you will find more historical information about Steyl.

 The monasteries of Steyl

-In total you will find 3 monasteries in Steyl.
-These are the monasteries of St. Michael, Sacred Heart and the Holy Ghost.
-In the past, you also found the St. Gregor and the St. Joseph Monastery here.
-The Saint Joseph Monastery was located in the 18th century mansion of the Moubis family.
+In total, you will find 3 monasteries in Steyl.
+These are the monasteries of St. Michael, Sacred Heart, and the Holy Ghost.
+In the past, you also found St. Gregor and the St. Joseph Monastery here.
+The Saint Joseph Monastery was located in the 18th-century mansion of the Moubis family.
 When the sisters left in 1994 the building came into private ownership.
 The building of the former Saint Gregor Monastery now houses, among other things, the Mission Museum.